 Jennifer Webber is a public affairs, communications and organizational strategist.
 She works with a broad range of clients including nonprofits and advocacy groups to help them achieve their communications and policy goals at national, state and local levels.

-Webber specializes in message development, coalition building, project management and management consulting.
+Webber specializes in message development, coalition building, project management and strategy consulting.
 Highly regarded for her trainings, she’s known for her direct approach, honest advice, and ability to find humor as needed.
 Highlights include working to defeat a bill to establish a tip credit in Oregon while serving as the executive director of Oregon’s Commission for Women, advocating for injured workers to restore fairness to Oregon’s workers’ compensation system, overseeing the campaign to elect the first openly gay judge on any state’s highest court, managing the San Francisco campaign to pass a $1.6 billion bond to rebuild the Hetch Hetchy water system and consulting on the successful campaign to pass an Oakland, California ballot initiative to raise the minimum wage and provide paid sick days.

 Webber enjoys helping organizations identify and plan how to meet their long-term goals through her expert strategic planning, communications and meeting facilitation skills.